ArjArav98/Chanakya/README.md

     You: when did the movie release?
     Chanakya: The worldwide release was 25th December, 2015.

-    You: name of daisy ridley's character?
+    You: name of daisy ridley character?
     Chanakya: Rey.

     You: han solo actor name